NikhilKalloli/Java-3D-Renderer/README.md

 ### 3. `Matrix3` Class

 - Represents a 3x3 matrix with methods for matrix multiplication and vertex transformation.
 - We can observe the formulae for rotation matrices in the below image:
 ![](https://github.com/NikhilKalloli/Java-3D-Renderer/blob/main/assets/rotation.png)
-- At this point wireframe of our shape is completed and it looks like this(both rotations work and combine together nicely):
+- At this point wireframe of our shape is completed and it looks like this:
 ![](https://github.com/NikhilKalloli/Java-3D-Renderer/blob/main/assets/skeleton.png)
+#### both rotations work and combine together nicely

 ### 4. `Render` Class